-There's more to Netflix than just rewatching all ten series of Friends (it's OK, we've all been there).
-The streaming service's TV series catalogue is so vast and addictive that 'Netflix and chill' (and we're referring to the non-euphemistic act of binge-watching the television, thank you very much) has now become the norm.
+Rewatching all ten series of Friends on Netflix is fine by us (this is a safe space.
+There's no judgement here) but the streaming service's TV catalogue is so vast and addictive that 'Netflix and chill' has become standard Sunday fare – and we're referring to the non-euphemistic act of watching the television in leisure wear, thank you very much.

-Netflix is home to scores of old favourites you'll never tire of re-watching (The IT Crowd), shows that have found a new lease of life on the streaming platform (Black Mirror), and R-rated shows that might have been passed over by more traditional TV networks (13 Reasons Why).
+Netflix is home to scores of old favourites ripe for a re-watch (The IT Crowd), shows that have found a new lease of life on the streaming platform (Black Mirror), and R-rated shows that might have been passed over by more traditional TV networks (13 Reasons Why).

-With so much content available, it can be tough to know where to start, which is why we stepped in and picked out the best TV shows (Full HD and 4K, old and new) we've seen on Netflix.
+With so much new content available, it can be tough to know where to start, which is why we stepped in and picked out the best TV shows we've seen on Netflix.

 So, plump up the sofa cushions, set your phone on silent, grab some snacks, give the remote a few clicks – and chill.